telehash/TMesh/TMesh.md

 ### Encrypted Knock Payload

-As defined by the PHY, a 32 byte secret is derived from every epoch ID.
-All knocks transmitted in the first window sequence `0` must include an 8 byte random nonce at the beginning of the payload.
-If sequence `0` is re-transmitted a new random nonce must be re-generated with each repeated transmission.
-At no point is the base nonce transmitted again in the epoch, every subsequence nonce is the base one with the current window sequence as a network order unsigned double integer (`uint64_t`) added to it.
+A unique 32 byte secret must be derived for every epoch and include the medium definition.
+The additional sources for the secret depend on the context in which the epoch is used, and may range from a fixed value (for discovery), shared value (for sync), or ephemeral value (link routing tokens).
+The 32 bytes are typically the binary digest output of a SHA-256 calculation of the combined sources.

+The nonce input is always the epoch's current window sequence encoded as a network order unsigned double integer (`uint64_t`) 8 bytes.

-### Payload Types
+### Epoch Types

-Since a payload is always encrypted and there are no framing bytes transmitted, the only way to determine different types of payloads is through the context of the epoch itself.

-There are currently three different types of epochs defined:
+There are currently five different types of epochs defined:

+* `PING` - only for ad-hoc discovery mode
-* `SYNC` - used for synchronization signalling
+* `SYNC` - only for synchronization signals
+* `BASE` - only used for one-time creation of an `INIT`
-* `INIT` - only used to send initial encrypted handshakes to establish a new link
+* `INIT` - only used to send initial handshakes to establish a new link
 * `LINK` - encrypted telehash packets for an established link

+### PING (discovery)

+When a new un-linked mote must be introduced directly into a mesh and there is no out-of-band mechanism to bootstrap mote keys and time sync, a special temporary discovery mode may be enabled on any existing mote to assist.
+Both motes must have the same discovery medium and secret for this process to work.

+The discovery epoch is used as a `PING` for both motes, with each of them transmitting their ping knocks containing offers.
+Since they will both be using the same PHY channel, if possible they should first listen for a transmission in progress before sending another offer to minimize interference.

+The discovery ping knocks must always have a random 64 byte payload.
+It is also always set to window sequence 0 so that the PHY is stable since the time of the windowing is not.

+Once one ping knock has been both sent and received the mote may then derive a compatible `BASE` epoch and send a knock on it or listen for other base knocks.

+Upon receiving any `BASE` knock the mote should immediately create the pair of `INIT` epochs and begin sending/receiving unencrypted handshakes until a `LINK` epoch is established.

+This functionality should not be enabled/deployed by default, it should only be used when management policy explicitly requires it for special/public use cases or temporary pairing/provisioning setup.

 ### SYNC Epochs

-The synchronization process requires a shared or commonly configured source of sync epoch IDs or out of band mechanism for exchanging them dynamically.
-A `SYNC` epoch only assists with background synchronization and establishment of a unique one-time `INIT` epoch for the handshaking process.
+The synchronization process requires a shared or commonly configured source of sync mediums or out of band mechanism for exchanging them dynamically.
+A `SYNC` epoch only assists with background synchronization and establishment of a unique one-time `BASE` epoch and pair of `INIT` epochs for the handshaking process.

-With every sync knock one or more motes may be receiving and transmitting at the same time on the same epoch increasing the risk of interference, so they are only used as strictly necessary and as infrequently as possible.
+The secret for a sync epoch is typically derived from the medium and the mote's hashname as sources so that any mote in the mesh can look for sync knocks.

-Each sync knock is always set to window sequence 0 so that the PHY is stable since the time of the windowing is not, the payload always includes the prefixed 8 nonce base bytes.
-The encrypted payload of 56 bytes contains:
+Each sync knock is always set to window sequence 0 so that the PHY is stable since the time of the windowing is not.

-* `0..3` Cipher Sets supported (optional, up to 4 ordered CSIDs)
-* `4..7` random seed (4 bytes)
-* `8..15` header offer 1 (required)
-* `16..23` header offer 2 (optional)
-* `24..31` header offer 3 (optional)
-* `32..39` header offer 4 (optional)
-* `40..47` header offer 5 (optional)
-* `48..55` header offer 6 (optional)

-When a sync knock has been received and processed, the receiving mote may decide to begin an `INIT` epoch using the received sync knock as the time base for window 0 of that new `INIT` epoch.
-That new epoch ID is generated by combining the sync ID header with a footer composed of the random seeds from both a sent and received sync knock.

-The 4 Cipher Set IDs are only included when discovery mode is enabled, and are 0xFF bytes in all other sync knocks.

-#### Mesh Synchronization Epochs

-Every mesh or mote must define and share one or more common `mesh sync headers` that are used to generate the `SYNC` epochs that assist with background synchronization of any disconnected motes.
-These headers may be common across an entire mesh, or may be uniquely defined by each mote and exchanged out of band (via a telehash path channel, for instance).

-The mesh sync headers (8 bytes) are always combined with the first 8 bytes of each mote's hashname to derive every mote-specific `sync epoch`.

 The sync mode takes advantage of the fact that every epoch makes use of a shared medium that is divided into channels, such that every sync epoch will have some overlap with other private link epochs that a mote is transmitting on.
-When any mote sends any knock that happens to be on the same channel as one of their sync epoch's (sequence 0), they should then attempt to receive a sync knock exactly one window period after the transmission.
+When any mote sends any knock that happens to be on the same channel as one of their sync epoch's (sequence 0), they should then attempt to receive a `BASE` knock exactly one window period after the transmission.

 The local leader should attempt to maximize their use of sync epoch overlapping channels to allow for fast resynchronization to them, even to the point of sending arbitrary/random knocks on that channel if nothing has been transmitted recently.
 When a mote detects that it is disconnected, it should also send regular knocks on the sync epoch channels of nearby known motes.

+### BASE Epochs

+An `BASE` epoch only follows a `SYNC` (same secret) or `PING` (secret derived from sent/received ping knock payloads) and has a payload of a pair of new ephemeral `INIT` secrets, one for tx and one for rx.

 ### INIT Epochs

-An `INIT` epoch only follows a `SYNC` and is generated from the information included in it.
-The header is from the sync knock and the footer combines the 4 byte seed from the sync knock with 4 bytes determined by the recipient depending on the current context between the motes.

-These are always private to two motes and are used for both transmit and receive between them.
-The window sequence always starts at `1` since the epoch is the result of a `SYNC` and the first knock is always an accept knock that signals the acceptance of a new `INIT`.
-The accept knock payload depends on the context, when discoverability is enabled it will contain the Cipher Set Key bytes padded with zeros, and during mesh synchronization it will be all 0xFF bytes.

-The recipient of the accept knock may then respond with one or more chunk-encoded handshakes over this epoch, which after being processed the recipient of the handshake(s) may respond with handshakes in turn.
+A pair of temporary `INIT` epochs only follow a `BASE` and are only used to send/receive chunk-encoded handshakes to establish one or more new `LINK` epochs.

 Any `LINK` epochs defined in the encrypted handshakes will have the same time base as the `SYNC` and begin and the correct window sequences based on that.